 Research and writing are the most important skills that students develop during their university careers.
 The Writing Centre offers guidelines and tips for all aspects of the writing process, as well as formatting of citations.

 For more details, download the full Writing Centre Guide, or view individual sections.

 The Department of History has peer writing tutors for those who need assistance or a second opinion on their history essay.
 Our peer tutors are happy to review your drafts and discuss ways to improve your paper.

 Drop-in Office Hours

 Please note: Due to concerns regarding the coronavirus, we will not be having in-person peer-tutoring sessions for the time being.
-Please reach out to Laura through email for a consultation.
+Please reach out to the Writing Tutors through email for a consultation.

 Acceptable citation styles